 The evolution of the former coalfields

 I use satellite radar interferometry to measure and monitor the ground motion in the former coalfields and relate that to the processes operating.
 These include pillar collapse in mines and the movement of groundwater as pumping is stopped.
-The research is supported by a PhD sponsored by the Coal Authority, British Geological Survey and Geomatic Ventures Ltd.
+The research is supported by a PhD sponsored by the Coal Authority, British Geological Survey and Geomatic Ventures Ltd and backed up by a second PhD.

 The health of peat lands

 I use satellite radar interferometry and optical data to study the growth or decay of peat lands, which is an indicator of their health.
 Healthy peat accumulates and so is characterised by uplift, whereas stressed peat breaks down, dries out and thus erodes, leading to subsidence.
 This can be measured for the first time by a new interferometry technique.
-Supported by a PhD.
+Supported by one PhD looking at the physics of the interaction of radar signals with soils and another forcused on the application fo radar data to monitoring the health of peat lands.
+We also have a NERC grant that supports two postdoctoral researchers on this topic.